 Injury is much more likely to occur to operators of damaged or ineffective pallet trucks as the handling of heavy or large objects creates a high risk of injury.
 It is the duty of everyone using pallet trucks, stackers and high lifters to ensure that all the correct procedures are being followed and importantly, that the equipment is safe to use.

 Hand pallet trucks may not fall under LOLER (Lifting Operations and Lifting Equipment Regulations 1998) but are covered by PUWER (Provision and Use of Work Equipment Regulations 1998) and as such must be maintained in a suitable condition and routinely inspected to ensure this remains the case.
 Good to go Safety pallet truck inspections checklist is ideal for ensuring pallet trucks are maintained in a good working order

-The frequency of pallet truck inspections will be dependent on findings of a risk assessment with a bare minimum of an annual pallet truck inspections checklist being required.
+The frequency of pallet truck inspection will be dependent on findings of a risk assessment with a bare minimum of an annual pallet truck inspection checklist being required.
 In areas of daily use, in harsh environments or high risk of collisions then the frequency of pallet truck inspections may be increased to weekly or even daily checks.
-The Good to Go Safety pallet truck inspections checklist is totally flexible to meet your needs.
+The Good to Go Safety pallet truck inspection checklist is totally flexible to meet your needs.